ParthS007/CALA.AI/README.md

 ## Introduction

-At the heart of CLARA is a commitment to creating a workplace where employees feel valued, engaged, and motivated.
+At the heart of CALA.AI is a commitment to creating a workplace where employees feel valued, engaged, and motivated.
 We believe that by addressing the holistic needs of our team members, we can unlock their full potential and drive our collective success.

 ## Key Features